To make the tidal forces easier to understand, I made some animations.

 Assuming that the earth is on a coordinate system rotating with its orbital motion, let us consider the forces that appear in a rotating system.
 Fig. B-5 is the earth on the rotating system viewed from the inertial system.
 The + symbol represents the coordinate system fixed to the rotating earth.
 When the earth is viewed from the inertial system, only gravity is visible as shown in Fig. B-5.
 Fig. B-6 is the view from the coordinate system fixed to the earth, i.e., the rotating system.
 Centrifugal force around the common center of mass appears.
 Fig. B-7 shows the centrifugal force centered on the common center of mass, divided into uniform inertial force and earth-centered centrifugal force.
 Of these, the uniform component almost cancels out gravity.
 The earth-centered centrifugal force still remains.
 From the viewpoint of the earth, it is easier to divide the force into two components in this way.

-Fig. B-8.
-The earth revolving around the common center of mass, viewed from the inertial system.
-Fig. B-9.
-The earth revolving around the common center of mass, viewed from the rotating system around the common center of mass.
+Fig. B-9 is the earth revolving around the common center of mass viewed from the rotating system centered on the common center of mass.